Virilization

 - Blood tests to detect excess testosterone or other androgen hormones in females

-- CT scan, MRI, or ultrasound to rule out tumors of the ovaries and adrenal glands
+- CT scan, MRI, or ultrasound to check for tumors of the ovaries and adrenal glands

 If virilization is caused by exposure to androgens (male hormones) in female adults, many of the symptoms go away when the hormones are stopped.
 However, deepening of the voice is a permanent effect of exposure to androgens.